FAIRChemistry/animl-specification/specifications/animl.md

   - Description: None
   - XML: @value

+---

 ### Category

 Defines a category of Parameters and SeriesSets.
 Used to model hierarchies.
+Categories enable logical grouping and organization of experimental data and parameters, supporting complex data structures while maintaining clear relationships between elements.

-- __name__
+- **name**
   - Type: string
   - Description: Plain-text name of this item.
   - XML: @name